ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 {:important: .important}
 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}
+{:term: .term}

-# Ordering virtual data center instances
+# Ordering virtual data centers
 {: #shared_ordering}

-{{site.data.keyword.vmwaresolutions_full}} Shared offers either a standardized or customizable deployment option of VMware® virtual data center environments.
+{{site.data.keyword.cloud}} for VMware® Solutions Shared offers either a standardized or customizable deployment option of VMware® virtual data center environments.
 Choose the **On-demand** or **Reserved** option.

-## Requirements for virtual data center instances
+## Requirements for virtual data centers
 {: #shared_ordering-reqs}

-If you are ordering an instance for the first time, ensure that you completed the tasks in the **Before you begin** section on the ordering page.
+If you are ordering a virtual data center for the first time, ensure that you completed the tasks in the **Before you begin** section on the ordering page.
 For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).

 ## System settings
 {: #shared_ordering-sys-settings}

-You must specify the following system settings when you order a VMware Solutions Shared virtual data center instance.
+You must specify the following system settings when you order a VMware Solutions Shared virtual data center.

 ### Pricing plans
 {: #shared_ordering-pricing}